 - Standard First Aid and CPR –level C

 - An annual Police Check for Vulnerable Sector Screening (VSS).
 Police Checks must be clear of any unpardoned criminal offences.
 An unclear criminal record may result in the inability to participate in field placement/clinical which will jeopardize progress in the program.
 Acceptance for placement is at the sole discretion of the agency.
 Students with criminal records are advised to meet with the program chair for academic counselling to determine program suitability.

 Safety in the Workplace Course (OHS1320)

 All students who participate in unpaid education placements during the course of their program will be required to successfully complete the mandatory Safety in the Workplace course prior to going out on placement.
 The course will provide students with an introduction to workplace hazards and general safety awareness.
 Students will receive a Record of Completion to provide evidence of this training to placement sites and will consent to their workplace insurance coverage.

-Prior to your first placement, you must electronically sign a Declaration of Understanding of WSIB Coverage related to Unpaid Clinical Placements indicating you understand that WSIB coverage will be provided through the Ministry of Training, Colleges, and Universities while you are on training placements.
+Prior to your first placement, you must electronically sign a Declaration of Understanding of WSIB Coverage related to Unpaid Clinical Placements indicating you understand that WSIB coverage will be provided through the Ministry of Advanced Education and Skills Development while you are on training placements.
 This Declaration will be placed in your student file.
 It is your responsibility to ensure that the Declaration of Understanding for WSIB Coverage is signed and returned or you will not be allowed to attend your field experience.